TaloDev/docs/docs/unity/player-authentication.md

 }
 ```

+## Toggling verification

+To toggle verification on and off, you can call the `Talo.PlayerAuth.ToggleVerification`.
+You'll need to provide the player's current password.

+If you're enabling verification and the player doesn't already have an email address set, you will need to provide one as the third parameter of the function call.
+Sending an email if there is already an existing one will overwrite the old email with the new email.

 ## Exceptions and error codes

 As shown in the examples above, whenever a request fails with an authentication-related error, a `PlayerAuthException` will be thrown.